The Polynomial Set Associated with a Fixed Number of Matrix-Matrix Multiplications: Polynomial subsets

 With the conditions $c_2 = \alpha_1$, $c_1 = \alpha_0$, $b_{43} = \beta_{43} - a_{43}$ and $b_{42} = \beta_{42} - a_{42}$, we have explicitly computed all variables in \eqref{eq:ABfourmult}.

-Recall that $\alpha_{12}\neq 0$ for $p\in \pideg{12}$, therefore we have made no assumptions other than the degree of the polynomial.
-Moreover, the formulas preserve the algebraic structure of the variables, e.g., if $\alpha_0,\ldots,\alpha_{12}\in \RR$, then $(A,B,c)$ is a real triplet, i.e., the evaluation coefficients are real.
+Recall that $\alpha_{12}\neq 0$ for $p\in \pideg{12}$; therefore, we have made no assumptions other than the degree of the polynomial.
+Moreover, the formulas preserve the algebraic structure of the variables, e.g., if $\alpha_0,\ldots,\alpha_{12}\in \RR$, then $(A,B,c)$ is a real triplet, so the evaluation coefficients are real.
 We conclude that

-holds in both a real as well as in a complex sense.
+holds in both a real and a complex sense.